 - Digestive Distress Slideshow: Problem Foods to Avoid

-- What diseases and conditions are treated with oral digestive enzymes (PEPs)?
+- What conditions are digestive enzymes (PEPs) used to treat?

 - What are the side effects of oral digestive enzymes?

-- What drugs interact with oral digestive enzymes?
+- Which drugs interact with oral digestive enzymes?

 - What formulations of oral digestive enzymes are available?

 - Are taking oral digestive enzymes during pregnancy or while breastfeeding safe?

 What are oral digestive enzymes?
 What are the types?

 Oral digestive enzymes are complex proteins naturally produced by the body to help digest and breakdown the foods we eat.
 The pancreas is the organ responsible for making and secreting digestive enzymes.
 Oral digestive enzymes are used when the pancreas is unable to produce enough digestive enzymes.

 The main digestive enzymes are: